bluecube/nas-case/README.md

   and only one of them is the correct one.
   The locking notches should be assymetrical, so that the only way to fit the box together is the correct one.
 - Maybe think of some way to simplify cable management?
+- The drive slots should be 1mm-1.5mm larger than the drives and the edges should be covered in foam tape for tighter fit and reduced vibrations.